renesens/Test_Documentation/Testing_Registration_Form.md

 > If you have big data (for example 127 characters), you don’t see the beginning

 ## Requirements for the  field Email
-> There must be an "@" and a dot after it
+> Must be the symbol "@" and the dot after it
-> Any mail (mail, gmail, etc.)
+> Any mail (mail, gmail, etc)
 > There should be no gaps
-> Allowed wildcards '@', '.', '-'
+> Allowed Special Symbols '@', '.', '-'
-> Can't have two "@'s."
+> Can’t have two "@"
-> Underscore is not allowed
+> No underlining
-> Before @ number of characters from 4 to 64 inclusive
+> Before @ number of characters from 4 to 64 on
-> After @ to the last point 2 to 32 inclusive
+> After @ to last point from 2 to 32 switch on
-> After the last point from 2 to 16 inclusively
+> After the last point from 2 to 16 surprisingly
-> No check for a one-time email
 > Not case-sensitive
 > Cyrillic is not allowed
 > Two special characters in a row is not allowed
+> A domain name may consist of numbers but not a zone
-> There can be more than one dot after @ (subdomains are possible)
+> There can be more than one dot after the dog (subdomains are possible)
 > The field is unique
-> Non-existent email is allowed
+> Points up to dog can be
+> Numbers can be in any part except after the last point
-> A domain zone that does not exist can be
+> A non-existent domain extension is possible
-> Can't start with a "-", but it can start with a number
+> Cannot start with "-", but can with a number
-> Can only consist of numbers
+> Can only consist of digits
 > The repeated email should cause an error
 > Email can be pasted from the buffer